BeyondNette04/BeyondNette04/README.md

 ---

 ## ☁️ Cloud Security Projects
-These projects reflect the skills required for **Cloud Security Analyst and Cloud Security Engineer roles**, with an emphasis on detection, response, and secure cloud architecture.
+These projects reflect the skills required for **Cybersecurity Analyst and Cloud Security Engineer roles**, with an emphasis on detection, response, and secure cloud architecture.